yandex-cloud/docs/en/_tutorials/routing/openvpn.md

 # Connecting to a cloud network using OpenVPN

-With TCP or UDP port tunnels and asymmetric encryption, you can create virtual networks.
-VPN can be used, for example, to:
+With TCP or UDP port tunnels and asymmetric encryption, you can create virtual networks. {% if lang == "ru" and audience != "internal" %}[VPN](../../glossary/vpn.md){% else %}VPN{% endif %} can be used, for example, to:

 * Connect geographically remote networks.
 * Connect freelancers to the office network.